PharaohTools/ptartefacts/README.md

 ## Installation

-First you'll need to install Git and PHP5.
+First you'll need to install Git and PHP.
 If you don't have either, google them - they're easy to install.
-To install ptsource cli on your On your Mac, Linux or  Unix Machine silently do the following:
+To install ptartefacts cli on your On your Mac, Linux or  Unix Machine silently do the following:

-git clone https://github.com/PharaohTools/ptsource.git && sudo php ptsource/install-silent
+git clone https://github.com/PharaohTools/ptartefacts.git && sudo php ptartefacts/install-silent

 or on Windows, open a terminal with the "Run as Administrator" option...

-git clone https://github.com/PharaohTools/ptsource.git && php ptsource\install-silent
+git clone https://github.com/PharaohTools/ptartefacts.git && php ptartefacts\install-silent

-... that's it, now the ptsource command should be available at the command line for you.
+... that's it, now the ptartefacts command should be available at the command line for you.

 ## Usage: